 Maintaining buses and trucks

 Keeping your vehicle in good mechanical condition is critical to its long-term performance.
-Good maintenance will pay for itself in the money you save through improved fuel economy and reduced costs.
+Good maintenance will pay for itself in the money you save through improved fuel economy and reduced operating costs.

 What your maintenance should include